Austria: Military

 The manpower of the Austrian Armed Forces (Bundesheer) mainly relies on conscription.
 All males who have reached the age of eighteen and are found fit have to serve a six months compulsory military service, followed by an eight-year reserve obligation.
 Both males and females at the age of sixteen are eligible for voluntary service.
 Conscientious objection is legally acceptable and those who claim this right are obliged to serve an institutionalised nine months civilian service instead.
 Since 1998, women volunteers have been allowed to become professional soldiers.

 The main sectors of the Bundesheer are Joint Forces (Streitkräfteführungskommando, SKFüKdo) which consist of Land Forces (Landstreitkräfte), Air Forces (Luftstreitkräfte), International Missions (Internationale Einsätze) and Special Forces (Spezialeinsatzkräfte), next to Joint Mission Support Command (Kommando Einsatzunterstützung; KdoEU) and Joint Command Support Centre (Führungsunterstützungszentrum; FüUZ).
 Austria is a landlocked country and has no navy.

-As a neutral country the Austrian defense focuses on peacekeeping expertise and missions by the United Nations, as in this picture of UNIFIL.
+As a neutral country, Austria's defence focuses on peacekeeping expertise and missions by the United Nations, as in this picture of UNIFIL.

 In 2012, Austria's defence expenditures corresponded to approximately 0.8% of its GDP.
 The Army currently has about 26,000 soldiers, of whom about 12,000 are conscripts.
 As head of state, the Austrian president is nominally the commander-in-chief of the Armed Forces.
 Command of the Austrian Armed Forces is exercised by the minister of defence, as of May 2020: Klaudia Tanner.

 Since the end of the Cold War, and more importantly the removal of the former heavily guarded "Iron Curtain" separating Austria and its Eastern Bloc neighbours (Hungary and former Czechoslovakia), the Austrian military has been assisting Austrian border guards in trying to prevent border crossings by illegal immigrants.
 This assistance came to an end when Hungary and Slovakia joined the EU Schengen Area in 2008, for all intents and purposes abolishing "internal" border controls between treaty states.
 Some politicians have called for a prolongation of this mission, but the legality of this is heavily disputed.
 In accordance with the Austrian constitution, armed forces may only be deployed in a limited number of cases, mainly to defend the country and aid in cases of national emergency, such as in the wake of natural disasters.
 They may only exceptionally be used as auxiliary police forces.

 Within its self-declared status of permanent neutrality, Austria has a tradition of engaging in UN-led peacekeeping and other humanitarian missions.
 The Austrian Forces Disaster Relief Unit (AFDRU), in particular, an all-volunteer unit with close ties to civilian specialists (e.g. rescue dog handlers) enjoys a reputation as a quick (standard deployment time is 10 hours) and efficient SAR unit.
 Currently, larger contingents of Austrian forces are deployed in Bosnia and Kosovo.
 According to the 2024 Global Peace Index, Austria is the 3rd most peaceful country in the world.